 Here are a few answers to questions you might have:

-- We don’t currently offer nursery care, however, children are welcome in and encouraged to attend all parts of our worship service.
+We don’t currently offer nursery care, however, children are welcome in and encouraged to attend all parts of our worship service.
 Crayons, paper, and small quiet toys are available in the stand to the left of the door as you enter the sanctuary.
+We also encourage families with young children to visit our “Prayground” area in the back corner of the sanctuary, where we have a table and small toys for kids who might need a bit more room to “stretch out.”
 Children’s faith formation classes are offered between services during the school year for ages 4-10.